menacit/threat_intelligence_course/04-exercise_match.md

 Each group will be provided with descriptions of fictional organisations and threat actors.

-For each organisation, motivate and rank (1 to 5) their needs using the CIA triad.
+For each organisation, motivate and define their priorities/needs using the CIA triad.

 For each threat actor, motivate and rank (1 to 5) how "attractive" each target organisation is.